|

 (d) for drivers conducting international cargo and passenger transportation

-the Republic of Moldova providing for international road transportation,
+Republic of Moldova providing for international road transportation, stating

 (e) for members of train, refrigerator and locomotive crews in international